kgjerde/corporaexplorer/README.md

   - **Filter corpus?** Input terms here (one on each line) will filter the corpus so that it includes only documents where all these terms are present.
-Unlike terms entered in the two fields above, these terms will not be included in the summary statistics in the ‘Corpus info’ tab.
+Unlike terms entered in the two fields above, these terms will not be included in the summary statistics in the “Corpus info” tab.
 An arbitrary number of terms can be used.
   - **Case sensitive search**: Check this box to distinguish between lower and upper case in the search.
-Unchecked, `war` will find both ‘war’ and ‘War’; if checked, `war` will only find ‘war’.
+Unchecked, `war` will find both “war” and “War”; if checked, `war` will only find “war”.
-  - **‘Year range’ or ‘date range’**: Filters the corpus (the first and last date included) by time span.
+  - **“Year range” or “date range”**: Filters the corpus (the first and last date included) by time span.
-  - **Plot mode (‘calendar’ or ‘document wall’)**: Should the resulting corpus map treat one day or one document as its base unit?
+  - **Plot mode (“calendar” or “document wall”)**: Should the resulting corpus map treat one day or one document as its base unit?
   - **Adjust plot size**: Change plot height.
 This is the only sidebar input that has effect without clicking the search button.
-  - **Search button**: Only when search button is clicked will input from the sidebar (with the exception of the ‘Adjust plot size’ input) be handled by the app.
+  - **Search button**: Only when search button is clicked will input from the sidebar (with the exception of the “Adjust plot size” input) be handled by the app.

 #### Note: Text input – regular expressions